 You can deck out your fleet with a bunch of upgrade cards to improve their stats and provide powerful abilities, and might fancy tailoring your force to a specific playstyle.
 Expansion packs, which continue to release, leave room for added customisability, as well as the opportunity to field even more pretty space ships.

 Armada can be slower in pace than X-wing and a single battle is likely to have less action and fewer close shaves, but it aptly recreates the epic scale of space warfare as you launch volleys of laser fire across the battlefield.
-It makes a fine addition to any collection of Star Wars board games.

 Star Wars: Imperial Assault

-The best Star Wars dungeon crawler
+The best Star Wars dungeon crawler.

 Star Wars isn’t all theatrical, galactic-scale conflicts and epic pitched battles.
 Away from the mysticism of the force and political machinations of the republic lie a host of swashbuckling adventures about plucky bands of idealists fighting the good fight.
 If the adventures of Han and Leia blasting their way through corridors full of stormtroopers is your idea of a good time, Fantasy Flight’s Star Wars: Imperial Assault might be for you.